NVlabs/sds-complete/README.md

 ```

 ## Folder Structure
-The code assumes that the folder redwood_dataset contains the input scans (and GT surfaces if available).
+The code assumes that the folder data_processing/redwood_dataset contains the input scans (and GT surfaces for evaluation if available).
 ```
 .
 ├── main.py